asiltureli/autoboi/README.md

 Completes the BOI on Silkroad Online automatically by injecting packages.

 Only works for 71-80 and 81-90 and in Donwhang.
 It is currently fully functioning but I won't update or do bug fixes.
 It selects the corresponding BOI automatically according to the character level.
-I know the code is redundant but I had only 5-6 hours to spend on this plugin, didn't want to spend much time to make it pretty.

 # Requirements: